KolinGuo/RealRobot/README.md

 # RealRobot
 Real robot interface to connect with ManiSkill2

+Runs camera capturing and visualization as separate processes to make it closer to using ROS

 :exclamation: This repo is still under heavy development, so API might be changed without notice

 ## Installation